General Information About Waxing

 CONTRAINDICATIONS:

 Contra-indications that PREVENT waxing: Waxing should not be done while using these medications or treating these conditions, and not until three months after completing the treatment.
-Please contact your esthetician for a consultation before booking an appointment.
+Please get in touch with your esthetician for a consultation before booking an appointment.

 - Contagious skin diseases.